19hours/sg-statutes/Acts/Income Tax Act.md

 (a) only apply to income received on or after 1st January 1991;

-(b) not apply to income on which tax has been levied at the rate of 10% or such other concessionary rate as may be prescribed under section 13H, 43A, 43C, 43D, 43E, 43F, 43G, 43H, 43I, 43J, 43K, 43L , 43N, 43O, 43P, 43Q, 43R, 43S, 43Tor 43U or section 19B of the Economic Expansion Incentives (Relief from Income Tax) Act (Cap.
+(b) not apply to income on which tax has been levied at the rate of 10% or such other concessionary rate as may be prescribed under section 13H, 43A, 43C, 43D, 43E, 43F, 43G, 43H, 43I, 43J, 43K, 43L, 43N, 43O, 43P, 43Q, 43R, 43S, 43T or 43U or section 19B of the Economic Expansion Incentives (Relief from Income Tax) Act (Cap.
 86) in force immediately before the date of commencement of the Economic Expansion Incentives (Relief from Income Tax) (Amendment) Act 2004 or section 19J of the Economic Expansion Incentives (Relief from Income Tax) Act; and

 (c) not apply to income derived from Malaysia and received in Singapore by a company resident in Singapore where the company in paying any dividend out of such income declares itself to be a resident of Malaysia under paragraph 3 of Article VII of the Income Tax (Singapore — Malaysia) (Avoidance of Double Taxation Agreement) Order.